 Set a regular schedule—maybe quarterly—to review your analytics.
 Look for trends and patterns.
 Are certain days of the week busier than others?
 Are some desks or meeting rooms consistently ignored?
 Use these insights to make small, ongoing adjustments.
 This approach of continuous improvement ensures your office always supports how your team wants to work, both today and in the future.

-Keep Your Team in Sync
+Simple Ways to Keep Your Team in Sync

 One of the biggest challenges in a hybrid workplace is simply knowing who’s doing what and where.
 When half the team is remote, coordinating in-office days or grabbing a last-minute meeting room can feel chaotic.
 Your space management software should solve this problem, not add to it.
 The best way to keep everyone on the same page is to use a tool that works where your team already does.